stakater/developer-handbook/git/tbd.md

 > The pattern that is central to Continuous Delivery is the deployment pipeline.
 A **deployment pipeline** is, in essence, an automated implementation of your application’s build, deploy, test, and release process.
 Every organization will have differences in the implementation of their deployment pipelines, depending on their value-stream for releasing software, but the principles that govern them do not vary

+> Continuous deployment is the next step of continuous delivery: Every change that passes the automated tests is deployed to production automatically.

 # Common anti-patterns with branch based workflows?
 ---